Juancard/night-me-out/README.md

 $ npm install
 ```

-This will install the Voting-app components into the `your-project` directory.
+This will install the night-me-out components into the `your-project` directory.

 ### Setup Twitter Authentication